reiddraper/data-traceability/data-traceability.markdown

 new analytics without having to only use data since we turned the analytics on.
 We have a clear view of the past.

-## Software Analogy

-In order to develop a repertoire for debugging data, we'll lean heavily on debugging techniques borrowed from software development.
-In particular, we'll take advantage of data immutability, a technique popular in functional programming, that allows us to model change, while still preserving a view toward the past.

-## A Brief Functional Programming Tangent

-In popular imperative languages, data tends to be mutable.
-For example, if I want to sort a list, I might call `myList.sort()`.
-This will sort the in-place.
-Consequently, all references to `myList` will be changed.
-If we want to get a view back to `myList` before it was sorted, we'd have to explicitly make a copy.
-Functional languages, on the other hand, tend to treat data immutably.
-Our list sorting example becomes something closer to `myNewSortedList = sort(myList)`.
-This retains the unsorted list `myList`.